LennartFr/Blockchain-at-Galvanize/README.md

 ### Wifi at Galavanize SSID/pass = g|Events / machinelearning
 Your instructor: Lennart alf@us.ibm.com

-## The workshop materials are all out on the URL above: ibm.biz/blockchaingalvanize
+## The workshop materials are all out on this URL: ibm.biz/blockchaingalvanize

 # Assumption: you already know enough of Blockchain to want to start to write Blockchain apps.